 This is important to do before painting as it will create a smooth surface for the paint to adhere to.

 You can use a wood filler or joint compound for this step.

-Patching compound, cement-based formulations, and polyurethane subfloor caulk also work great for filling the gaps in plywood surfaces so you can consider them as well.
+Patching compounds, cement-based formulations, and polyurethane subfloor caulk also work great for filling the gaps in plywood surfaces, so you can consider them as well.

 Just be sure to follow the instructions on the packaging and allow the filler to dry completely before proceeding to the next step.

 Now it’s time to apply a primer to the plywood surface.
 This will help the paint to adhere better to the wood and also create a more even finish.